Sonnet 159

 A cannon flash does crack the waxing gloom,

-Soon followed by the sounds of distant drums;
+Soon followed by the roll of distant drums;

 The line approaching like some fierce dragoons,

-If but some fearsome god would strike me down,
+Would that some dreadful god now strike me down,

-Or yet some warrior’s sabre of pure light
+Or yet some warrior’s sabre forged of light,

-Would run me through and all my pain be gone;
+Now run me through that all my pain be done;

 With my last breaths still singing songs of you.